Privacy

 • Sites collect demographics in exchange for access.

-• Email-as-username — becomes a cross-site identity key; enables merging identity across services.
+• Email-as-username becomes a cross-site identity key, enabling identity merging across services.

 • Stated purpose (enhancing user experience) masks real purpose (selling demographic data to marketers).